 The Playwrights’ Forum Festival Gathering is Saturday, June 17, from 10AM-12PM and includes multiple interactive panel discussions regarding the art and business of playwriting, providing helpful information and suggestions for local and regional playwrights, followed by plenary Q&A session.
 This event is supported by The Dramatists Guild of America.
+See agenda.

 Moderators include Melody Deatherage, Susan Hardie, Bryan Harnetiaux, Jake Schaefer, and Matthew Weaver.